-The BLS projected job growth of 12%, faster than average for all occupations, for computer support specialists from 2014-2024.
-Network and computer systems administrators could expect job growth of 8%, faster than the average for all occupations, during the same decade.
+The BLS projected job growth of 10%, faster than average for all occupations, for computer support specialists from 2018-2028.
+Network and computer systems administrators could expect job growth of 5%, as fast as average for all occupations, during the same decade.

 Students who complete a bachelor's degree in information systems can pursue career opportunities as Web developers, database administrators, network systems analysts or computer systems analysts.
-The BLS reports that computer systems analysts made a median annual salary of $85,800 in May 2015.
-The BLS projected job growth of 21%, much faster than the average for all occupations, for computer systems analysts from 2014-2024.
+The BLS reports that computer systems analysts made a median annual salary of $88,740 in May 2018.
+The BLS projected job growth of 9%, faster than the average for all occupations, for computer systems analysts from 2018-2028.

 Regardless of their desired level of study, students have many options when searching for a degree in information systems.
 At the associate's, bachelor's, and master's levels, degrees are available entirely online, though students may have to complete an internship at the master's level.